 Running the tests

-After having generated the executable, go to the tests directory.
+After generating the executable, go to the tests directory.
 Open run_tests.sh (Linux) or run_tests.bat (Windows) in an editor.
 Put in the C compiler path at the top of the script.

 Then run the script either from the command line or from an explorer.
 It is normal that one missing file is reported, this is part of the test.
 The result should read “Passed: all”.